zenomt/rtmfp-cpp/test/tcserver.md

     $ ./tcserver -K cbc290212a52dad978da93870e6929a5050d838a18723620b92df9a530535442 df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786
     ,auth,bc4e260a541aa5c6cd498f414afd7f05c76bd6d731f726df268d0b1e8bf5a58c,df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786

+### User-Specific Properties

+When authentication is enabled, user-specific properties and connection settings can be encoded into the authenticated user name.
+The user name is considered to be a list of settings of the form `<name>=<value>` separated by `;` (`SEMICOLON`) characters.
+Unrecognized setting names are ignored.
+The following setting names are currently recognized:

+* `n`: (String) Publisher name, if not empty will appear as the `publisher` member of `NetStream.Play.PublishNotify` stream status events (default empty).
+* `P`: (Number) Maximum publish priority (default 0).

+Example: user name `12345;n=mike;P=5` encodes an ignored portion `12345`, a publisher name of `mike`, and a maximum publishing priority of 5.
+To calculate the user-specific authentication token for this user name assuming authentication master key `supersecret` and app `live/12345`:

+    $ ./tcserver -k supersecret '12345;n=mike;P=5@live/12345'
+    ,auth,ee441e76d143e1a629cd5e545c30c2b8657f5410b4a9e72c4168fafb98ccccee,12345;n=mike;P=5@live/12345

 ## Streaming

 Subscribers can request a stream by the name under which it is originally